SirPepe/OnEventMixin/readme.md

 Open `demo.html` in a new-ish browser to see this in action.
-The dist folder provides pre-build bundles of the mixin function for all browsers newer than IE11 in both ESM and minified IIFE flavour.
+The dist folder provides pre-build bundles of the mixin function for all browsers newer than IE11 in both ESM and minified UMD flavour.

 Notable features:

 * Adds inline event handler support for any custom event that you need, implementing the same behavior as seen in build-in events and elements
 * Patches the component class in non-destructive way
-* Supports extended component classes just fine
+* Supports extended component classes
+* Supports bubbling events for nested custom elements (see [limitations](#limitations))
 * Easy to use, hard to misuse

 The last point obviously depends on whether you think that old-school inline